Interim Report 1 April–31 December 2022

 Peter Schön, CFO, Tel: +46 70 339 89 99

 This information is information that Bergman & Beving AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation.
-The information was submitted for publication, through the agency of the contact person set out above, at 7:45 a.m.
-CEST on 13 July 2022.
+The information was submitted for publication, through the agency of the contact persons set out above, at 7:45 a.m.
+CET on 3 February 2023.